Skip to content

 While Glaze is focused on strongly typed data, there is basic support for completely generic JSON.

-If absolutely nothing is known about the JSON structure, then glz::json_t may be helpful, but it comes at a performance cost due to the use of dynamic memory allocations.
+If absolutely nothing is known about the JSON structure, then glz::generic may be helpful, but it comes at a performance cost due to the use of dynamic memory allocations.
+The previous glz::json_t name remains as an alias for backwards compatibility (glaze_v6_0_0_generic_header is defined when this deprecation is available).

 std::string buffer = R"([5,"Hello World",{"pi":3.14}])";